Planning your Trip

 Car rentals

 I also like to have a paper map, if the GPS instructions are taking us in circles or our phones aren't working.
 The best local maps are purchased, well, locally.
 Stop at a gas station or newsstand and invest in a detailed map.
 Also, before you leave your wi-fi haven, take a screen shot with your phone of the address, directions, contact and/or or map page of your destination.
 If you are relying on your phone and lose service, you can refer to your camera roll for information.
+Also take a photo of where you park - at an airport, on the street, or in a lot, just in case.

 Cell phones